-The changes to instl_bootd require that the bootpd daemon is not running on the given Ignite-UX server.
-Ignite-UX uses the instl_bootd daemon to respond to all boot requests from clients.
-The instl_bootd daemon normally runs on a set of unique network ports, 1067/1068, which are used only for booting Itanium-based clients.
+Using instl_bootd on an Ignite-UX server requires that the bootpd daemon is not running on the server.
+The instl_bootd daemon responds to all boot requests from clients.
+The instl_bootd daemon normally runs on a set of unique network ports, 1067/1068, which are used only for booting PA-RISC clients.
 However, in this implementation, the instl_bootd runs on the standard bootpd ports, 67/68.